+Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, those with governance oversight and the school will be doing all that they reasonably can to limit children's exposure to the above risks from the school's IT system.
+As part of this process, the school has appropriate filters and monitoring systems in place and regularly reviews their effectiveness.
+Whilst it is essential that schools ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.

+The school will ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
 All staff should understand their role in preventing, identifying and responding to harm caused by its use.

-Additional information to support schools to keep their children safe online (including when they are online at home) is provided in Annex D of KCSIE (2021).
-Whilst it is essential that schools ensure that appropriate filters and monitoring systems are in place, they should be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regard to online teaching and safeguarding.
+The school will use parental communications to reinforce the importance of children being safe online.
+Parents may be supported to understand what systems the school uses to filter and monitor online use.
+The school will update parents regularly about what their children are being asked to do online in school, including the sites they will asked to access, and with whom they may be interacting with online

 Many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
-This access means some children, whilst at school, sexually harass their peers via their mobile and smart technology, share indecent images: consensually and nonconsensually (often via large chat groups), and view and share pornography and other harmful content.
+This access means some children, whilst at school, sexually harass their peers via their mobile and smart technology, share indecent images: consensually and non-consensually (often via large chat groups), and view and share pornography and other harmful content.
+Schools will always work with parents to support them to address their child's online activity as needed.

+Additional information to support schools to keep their children safe online (including when they are online at home) is provided in Annex D of KCSIE (2022).

 All staff should also be familiar with the school's Digital Safety Policy, which sets out the school's approach to online safety in further detail.
 Technology, and risks and harms related to it evolve and changes rapidly.
 The school will carry out an annual review of their approach to online safety, supported by an annual risk assessment that considers and reflects the risks their children face.